COSI-Lab/open-source-presentation/contributing.md

 ## Issues

-If someone has a problem with a piece of Open Source Software, they can add issues to the project's repository or a specified bug tracker, depending on the size of the project.
+If someone has a problem with a piece of Open Source Software, they can post issues to the project's repository or a specified bug tracker, depending on the size of the project.
 The issues can include a bug discovered in the code, a feature that seems relevant to the codebase that would be useful if added,